automenta/notention2/README.md

 1. **Seed as a "Meta-Note":** The seed description itself can be thought of as a special kind of Note – a "meta-note" that describes the desired structure and behavior of the entire Netention system.
-2. **Bootstrapping Agent as a "Primordial Note":** The bootstrapping agent is the initial, minimal Active Note that is capable of interpreting the seed (the meta-note) and initiating the unpacking process.
+2. **Bootstrapping Agent as a "Seed Note":** The bootstrapping agent is the initial, minimal Active Note that is capable of interpreting the seed (the meta-note) and initiating the unpacking process.
 3. **Code Generation as Plan Execution:** The process of generating code is simply the execution of the Plan associated with the seed Note.
 The bootstrapping agent uses the `code_generation` tool to create new Notes (representing